-In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606) providing guidance on revenue from contracts with customers that will supersede most current revenue recognition guidance, including industry-specific guidance.
+In May 2014, the Financial Accounting Standards Board ("FASB") issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" providing guidance on revenue from contracts with customers that will supersede most current revenue recognition guidance, including industry-specific guidance.
 The underlying principle is that an entity will recognize revenue to depict the transfer of goods or services to customers at an amount that the entity expects to be entitled to in exchange for those goods or services.
-The guidance is effective for the interim and annual periods beginning on or after December 15, 2016 (early adoption is not permitted).
-However, the FASB has proposed a one-year deferral of the effective date, which is currently subject to approval.
-The guidance permits the use of either a full retrospective or modified retrospective transition method.
-The Company has not yet selected a transition method and is currently evaluating the impact of the amended guidance on the consolidated financial position, results of operations and related disclosures.
+In July 2015, the FASB voted to delay the effective date for interim and annual reporting periods beginning after December 15, 2017, with early adoption permissible one year earlier.
+The standard permits the use of either the retrospective or cumulative effect transition method upon adoption.
+The Company has not yet selected a transition method and is currently evaluating the impact, if any, of the adoption of this newly issued guidance on its consolidated financial statements.

-In April 2015, the FASB issued ASU 2015-03, "Interest- Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs."
+In April 2015, the FASB issued ASU 2015-03, "Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs."
 The update simplifies the presentation of debt issuance costs by requiring that debt issuance costs be presented in the balance sheet as a direct deduction from the carrying amount of debt liability, consistent with debt discounts or premiums.
 The recognition and measurement guidance for debt issuance costs are not affected by the amendments in this update and amortization of the costs will continue to be reported as interest expense.
-For public companies, this update is effective for interim and annual periods beginning after December 15, 2015, and is to be applied retrospectively.
-Early adoption is permitted.
-The Company does not expect this standard to have a significant impact on its consolidated financial statements and has not yet concluded whether it will adopt ASU 2015-03 prior to the effective date.
+For public companies, this update is effective for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years, and is to be applied retrospectively.
+Early adoption of this revised guidance is permitted for financial statements that have not been previously issued.
+The Company has elected to early adopt the revised guidance and as such debt issuance costs are now presented as a direct reduction of long-term debt on the Company's Consolidated Balance Sheets, as further reflected in Note 8.